AromaKitsune/aromakitsune.github.io/pages/Wii-U-System-Font-Customization.md

     - A custom font - `PopHappiness.ttf` (OTF also works)

-4. Launch the Terminal app and input this command:
+4. Launch the Terminal app by right-clicking on File Explorer's empty space and clicking `Open in Terminal`.
+    Input this command:

     Windows: